Common Foreign and Security Policy: Types of policy

 The European Council defines the principles and general guidelines for the CFSP as well as common strategies to be implemented by the EU.
 On the basis of those guidelines the Council of Ministers adopts joint actions or common positions.
 Joint actions address specific situations where operation action by the EU is considered necessary and lay down the objectives, scope and means to be made available to the EU.
 They commit the member states.
-Common positions on the other hand, define the approach that the EU takes on a certain matter of geographical or thematic nature, and define in the abstract the general guidelines to which the national policies of Member states must conform.
+Common positions, on the other hand, define the approach that the EU takes on a certain matter of geographical or thematic nature, and define in the abstract the general guidelines to which the national policies of Member states must conform.

 High Representative

 The High Representative, in conjunction with the President of the European Council, speaks on behalf of the EU in agreed foreign policy matters and can have the task of articulating ambiguous policy positions created by disagreements among member states.
 The Common Foreign and Security Policy requires unanimity among the 27 member states on the appropriate policy to follow on any particular policy.
 Disagreements in CFSP, such as those that occurred over the war in Iraq, are not uncommon.

 The High Representative also coordinates the work of the European Union Special Representatives.
 With the Lisbon Treaty taking effect, the position became distinct from the Secretary-General of the Council of Ministers.
 The High Representative serves as the head of the European Defence Agency and exercises the same functions over the Common Security and Defence Policy as the CFSP.
-On 1 December 2009, Catherine Ashton took over Javier Solana's post as the High Representative, who has held the post since 1999.
-On June 27, 2024 Kaja Kallas was named the new High Representative.
+The High Representative since 2024 has been Kaja Kallas.

 Bodies

 There are a number of bodies set up within the context of the CFSP.
 Within the council, there is the Foreign Affairs Council (FAC) configuration, essentially a meeting of foreign ministers and the Political and Security Committee or PSC, which monitors the international situation in the areas covered by the CFSP and contributes by delivering opinions to the Council of Ministers, either at its request or its own initiative, and also monitors the implementation of agreed policies.

 The European Defence Agency (EDA) encourages increase in defence capabilities, military research and the establishment of a European internal market for military technology.
 Two bodies carried over from the Western European Union (see defence, below) are the European Union Institute for Security Studies (EUISS) and the European Union Satellite Centre (EUSC).
 The EUISS is the European Union's in-house think tank.
 Its mission is to find a common security culture for the EU, to help develop and project the CFSP, and to enrich Europe's strategic debate.

-The EUSC is providing analysis of satellite imagery and collateral data.
+The EUSC provides analysis of satellite imagery and collateral data.